"Roxy Te Owens, The Pioneer of the New Traditional Design Movement" - Forbes

 Y'all, we are on Forbes!
 A BIG thank you to Amanda Lauren at Forbes for this amazing writeup.
 I know I am one of many pioneering the New Traditional design movement and it is an honor and thrill to be a part of this.
 Our entire team cannot thank you enough!

-(Shown above: Hanover Chairs, Amy Console, Spunkie Lamp, Rudy Stool)
+(Shown above: Hanover Chairs, Airlie Console, Spunkie Lamp, Rudy Stool)

 "Instagram and Pinterest's influence over interior design has pushed styles to evolve faster than any other time in history.
 The past decade has seen a range of styles come into prominence starting with ultra-modern and then mid century modern design.
 Enter Chip and Joanna Gaines with their modern farmhouse look and shiplap everywhere, which ultimately ushered in more contemporary looks."